-New dual degree students are assigned a mentor from the ranks of the NYU librarians and archivists, occasionally from other cultural institutions.
+New dual degree students are assigned a mentor from the ranks of the NYU librarians and archivists, and occasionally from other cultural institutions.
 Your mentor is selected by the dual degree faculty based upon your interests and your program.
 Our goal is to give you guidance, instruction, and support through a collegial network of professionals.
 There are specific benchmarks that students must reach to complete the mentorship which is graded as a pass/fail course.
 The grade will be incomplete on your transcript until you finish the mentoring program and your mentor submits a letter of completion for you.
-For more about the mentoring program, please read the following:
+For more about the mentoring program, please see the following:

 Financial Aid & Scholarship Opportunity

 Federal loans require that students be enrolled in at least six credits each semester.
 Because dual degree students generally don’t take six credits or more at both NYU and LIU within one semester, they would not ordinarily be eligible for federal loans.
 In order to accommodate this situation, dual degree students must complete a consortium agreement for each semester in which they wish to apply for loans.
 This agreement is signed by the NYU advisor (Part A) and submitted to Alice Flynn at the Palmer Manhattan office.
 The student’s enrollment at Palmer is confirmed through the Financial Aid Office at Post and that information is forwarded to NYU so that the student can be awarded loans.
 NYU serves as the home school for financial aid.
 For a fuller explanation of the way dual degree financial aid works, please read Financial Aid Process for Dual Degree Students.